Loading...

 Portion Control

-Combine grapes or watermelon with a protein source like Greek yogurt, cottage cheese, or nuts.
-This can slow down the absorption of sugars into the bloodstream.
+Combine grapes or watermelon with protein sources like cheese, yogurt, or nuts.
+This can help slow down the absorption of sugars into your bloodstream.

 Stay Hydrated

-Drink plenty of water, as proper hydration can help maintain stable blood sugar levels.
+Drink plenty of water throughout the day.
+Adequate hydration can help maintain stable blood sugar levels.

-Keep track of your blood sugar levels before and after eating these fruits to understand how your body responds and adjust your intake accordingly.
+Keep track of your blood sugar levels to understand how your body responds and adjust your intake accordingly.

 Mindful Eating